evajavadev/JavaMavenAndDatabases/README.md

 ### What is Spring?

-[An overview and in the context of following applications]
+[An overview, and in the context of following applications]

 <br>

 ### What is Maven?

-[An overview and in the context of following applications]
+[An overview, and in the context of following applications]

 <br>

 ### Databases

-[Later text for the next project below, and a comparison]
+[Later text for next projects, and a comparison]

 <br>
 <br>